sahanasjay/data_journalism_portfolio/README.md

 ## Senior edition fact-check

-I fact-checked [two graphics](https://dbknews.com/2021/04/27/senior-edition-looking-back-survey/) using survey data for The Diamondback's 2021 Senior Edition, loading and cleaning the data and performing some analysis on it.
+I fact-checked [two graphics](https://dbknews.com/2021/04/27/senior-edition-looking-back-survey/) using survey data for The Diamondback's 2021 Senior Edition.
+I loaded and cleaning the data and performed some analysis on it.

 See my work in [senior_edition_data.Rmd](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/senior_edition_data_fact_check/senior_edition_data.Rmd).
 Check out the graphics on The Diamondback's [website](https://dbknews.com/2021/04/27/senior-edition-looking-back-survey/).